You can now read ‘about blog’ here.

 I am a creative and educator born in Wales and raised in both New Zealand and the UK.
-Educated in the visual arts I turned to writing in the nineties, composing books and contributing to print and online media mainly in the field of lifestyle, travel and music (you can view the list of MEDIA I’ve worked with opposite).
+Educated in the visual arts I turned to writing in the nineties, composing books and contributing to print and online media mainly in the field of travel and music (you can view the list of MEDIA I’ve worked with opposite).
 I am an all round creative skilled in: design, photography and content as well as editing skills in words and pictures.
-In addition I’ve run a parallel career in education and taught Inter-Cultural Communications at university level.
-I have visited 50 countries, 110 cities, taken 83 flights – over 400 hours in the air and stayed in many hostels and hotels over 20 years travelling.
+In addition I’ve run a parallel career in education and taught Inter-Cultural Communications at university level in China.
+I have visited over 50 countries and 100 cities on 5 continents over 20 years travelling.
 I live and work globally.